aakash1234567/gmeet_attending_bot/README.md

 ## Installation

 1. Clone the repo to your local pc
-2. Make suitable changes in script
+2. Make suitable changes in script (Make sure to add web driver and chrome user data directory path which is required to attend gmeet with your id)
 3. Run file

 ## Note

 - You should have already signed in into your google account.
+[Provide chrome user data directory path in script]